umkoin/umkoin/doc/developer-notes.md

 The Qt code routes `qDebug()` output to `debug.log` under category "qt": run with `-debug=qt` to see it.

-### Testnet and Regtest modes
+### Signet, testnet, and regtest modes

-Run with the `-testnet` option to run with "play umkoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+If you are testing multi-machine code that needs to operate across the internet, you can run with either the `-signet` or the `-testnet` config option to test with "play umkoins" on a test network.

 If you are testing something that can run on one machine, run with the `-regtest` option.
+In regression test mode, blocks can be created on demand;
-In regression test mode, blocks can be created on-demand; see [test/functional/](/test/functional) for tests that run in `-regtest` mode.
+see [test/functional/](/test/functional) for tests that run in `-regtest` mode.

 ### DEBUG_LOCKORDER